3 years full-time (plus optional placement year)

 We look at who should be educated, what they should be educated about, the history and philosophy of education and much more.
 It will challenge everything you think you know about the modern day classroom.Rachel, BSc Psychology in Education

-You'll study a range of core and optional modules which cover topics in psychology and education.
+You'll study a range of core and option modules which cover topics in psychology and education.
 You'll gain key knowledge and understanding, which you'll build on throughout the course.
+The modules are closely informed by the world-leading research of staff in the Psychology in Education Research Centre.

 You'll also develop your academic skills, including critical analysis, communicating complex ideas, and planning, carrying out and evaluating research.